Couple

 1. What are my rights as a divorced person?

-In the event of separation, ex-spouses can apply for alimony, compensation and the liquidation of property acquired during the marriage.
-Separated persons are also entitled to social housing and social benefits, in particular to cover their education and training costs.
+Upon separation, former spouses may apply for alimony, compensatory allowance, and liquidation of property acquired during the marriage.
+Separated persons are also entitled to social housing, and social benefits, including schooling and training.

-After separation, you'll need to make a number of arrangements.
-In particular, you'll need to deal with the division of joint property, the liquidation of assets purchased during the marriage and the drafting of a divorce contract.
-You'll also need to inform your employers and social security bodies of your situation, as well as your family and friends.
+After a separation, there are certain arrangements that need to be made.
+In particular, you will have to deal with the division of joint property, the liquidation of property purchased during the marriage and the drafting of a divorce contract.
+You will also need to inform your employers and social security agencies of your situation, as well as your family and friends.

-3. What are the consequences of separation after 30 years of marriage?
+3. What are the consequences of a separation after 30 years of marriage?

-A separation after 30 years of marriage can have far-reaching consequences for your personal and professional life.
-So it's important to take the time to think through the consequences before proceeding.
-A separation can lead to financial difficulties if not properly managed, and can have repercussions on your social and emotional life.
+A separation after 30 years of marriage can have significant consequences on your personal and professional life.
+It is therefore important to take the time to think carefully about the consequences before undertaking the procedure.
+A separation can cause financial difficulties if not properly managed, and can have repercussions on your social and emotional life.

 4. How can I get legal advice?

 You can obtain legal advice from specialized organizations or lawyers experienced in this field.
-These professionals will be able to direct you towards the appropriate steps for your situation, and help you understand the legal consequences of your separation.
+These professionals will be able to direct you towards the appropriate steps according to your situation, and help you understand the legal consequences of your separation.

-5. What other solutions do I have to deal with my situation?
+5. What other options are available to me to manage my situation?

-In addition to legal advice, there are a number of other ways of dealing with your situation: consulting a psychologist or therapist specializing in family conflicts, taking part in divorce support groups or using alternative methods such as family mediation.
+In addition to legal advice, there are several other ways to deal with your situation: consultation with a psychologist or therapist who specializes in family conflicts, participation in divorce support groups, or the use of alternative means such as family mediation.

 About